pokey/command-server/README.md

 ## Known issues

-- If you see errors saying "This editor is not active", disable `command-server.backgroundWindowProtection`, as described above.
-VSCode seems to be a bit inconsistent with determining which window has focus.
-There is code in the command server that tries to prevent a background window from inadvertently executing a command, but when the focused window detection fails, it will end up preventing correct commands from running.
 - The server won't respond until the extension is loaded.
 This may be obvious, but just be aware that if you have other extensions that take a while to load, the server might not respond for a little while after you load an editor window until everything is fully loaded.
+- There is a very unlikely race condition.
+If the front VSCode is hung when you issue a command, and then you switch to another VSCode, and issue a command, then if the first instance wakes up at the exact right moment it could execute the command.
+There is code in the command server that tries to prevent a background window from inadvertently executing a command, but VSCode seems to be a bit inconsistent with determining which window has focus.
+When this focused window detection fails, it will end up [preventing correct commands from running](https://github.com/knausj85/knausj_talon/issues/466).
+Thus, this protection has been disabled by default, as the scenario it protects against has never been observed in practice.
+If you do have issues with background windows trying to execute commands, please file an issue, and we can look into another way to prevent this from occurring.

 ## Release Notes

+### 0.5.1
+- Disable background window protection by default.

 ### 0.5.0
 - Improve robustness, and add `command-server.backgroundWindowProtection` setting